shiverin/PDFILEdit/README.md

-# PDF Master: A Flask-Based PDF Management Web Application
+# PDFILEdit: A Flask-Based PDF Management Web Application

 ## Overview

-**PDF Master** is a feature-rich web application that addresses a common, frustrating problem that students, working professionals, and educators face every day—**editing and managing PDF files with ease and flexibility**.
+**PDFILEdit** is a feature-rich web application that addresses a common, frustrating problem that students, working professionals, and educators face every day—**editing and managing PDF files with ease and flexibility**.

 Most online tools for PDF editing are either limited, filled with intrusive ads, expensive, or require clunky installations.
 PDF Master offers a **clean, efficient, and intuitive web-based solution**, empowering users to handle a variety of PDF tasks with just a few clicks—all directly in their browser.